-A career as a children’s nurse could be perfect for you if you have experience of working with and enjoy caring for children.
+A career as a Children’s Nurse could be perfect for you if you have experience of working with and enjoy caring for children and young people.

-In NHSScotland, registered children’s nurses can work in a diverse range of environments within and out-with the hospital setting including in the community, schools, maternity and neonatal units.
+In NHSScotland, registered Children’s Nurses can work in a diverse range of settings within a health and social care environment.
+This includes opportunities within hospitals (including neonatal units), the community, schools, and clinics.

-Children’s nurses care for patients ranging from newborn babies to adolescents up to the age of 16 with a wide range of conditions.
-They work closely with parents and carers, supporting them, when the child they care for is ill or injured.
+Children’s Nurses care for patients ranging from newborn babies to adolescents up to the age of 16 and occasionally young people up to the age of 21 years old, who have a wide range of long-term conditions.
+They work closely with parents and carers, supporting them in a variety of situations.

 The most important thing is having the ability to care.
 Being compassionate, being able to empathise with the person you’re directly performing care with.
 And also considering the wider determinant, you need to have an understanding of how things impact families, how things impact somebody’s entire life.

 It’s people just saying to you, “thank you”, I would never have been able to do it without you.
 And while that’s not necessarily important to me, it’s important to them, to know that you made a difference in their lives.

 If you worked in a bank, or if you worked in another organisation, then things may well be very similar.
 But in nursing, no two days are the same.
 That was probably one of the biggest draws into the profession.